feschmidt/stanalysis/docs/_sources/index.rst.txt

 | │   ├── ...
 | │   └── ...

-* The "devices" folder contains all the implemented drivers as well as the basic instrument class.
 * The "utils" folder contains modules for reading and writing files, resonance fitting, data structure management (stlabmtx for example).
-Basically, everything not directly related to instrument communication.
+  These packages were formely contained within :code:`stlab.utils`.
-* "examples" contains a collection of basic script examples suchs as VNA power sweeps or quick Q factor measurements and fits.
+* "examples" contains a collection of basic examples such as example data and Q factor fits.
 * "docs" contains this documentation and "doc_gen" contains the sphynx scripts for generating it.
-* The __init__.py file contains the modules and names imported when running "import stlab".
+* The __init__.py file contains the modules and names imported when running "import stlabutils".
 Note that some modules and functions are renamed for (in?)convenience.

-The imports done when doing :code:`import stlab` are:
+The imports done when doing :code:`import stlabutils` are:

 .. literalinclude:: ../__init__.py
   :language: python